louketo/louketo-proxy/README.md

 #### **Mutual TLS**

-The proxy support enforcing mutual TLS for the clients by simply adding the --tls-ca-certificate command line option or config file option.
+The proxy support enforcing mutual TLS for the clients by simply adding the --tls-ca-certificate command line option or configuration file option.
 All clients connecting must present a certificate which was signed by the CA being used.

+#### **Certificate Rotation**

+The proxy will automatically rotate the server certificate's if the files change on disk.
+Note, no downtown will occur as the change is made inline.
+Client whom connected prior to the certificate rotation will be unaffected continue as normal with all new connections presented with the new certificate.

 #### **Refresh Tokens**